BaguaSys/tutorials/src/more-optimizations/cached-dataset.md

 )
 ```

-It should be noted that the maximum memory for on each node is `400GB`.
-Cached dataset will reuse the same Redis instance
+It should be noted that Redis instance will only be spawned once on each node, and the other cached datasets will reuse the existing Redis instance.
-on each node.
 Only parameters[^1] to spawn the first Redis instance will take effect.
+In the example above, the maximum memory for on each node will be `400GB` even if we set `capacity_per_node` to a different number when initializing `cache_dataset2`.

 [^1]: `cluster_mode` and `capacity_per_node` are used to spawn new Redis instances when `hosts=None`.
 See [RedisStore](https://bagua.readthedocs.io/en/latest/autoapi/bagua/torch_api/contrib/utils/redis_store/index.html#bagua.torch_api.contrib.utils.redis_store.RedisStore)
 for more information.